What is "Call Microsoft Helpline"?

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-The Internet is full of scam/rogue sites.
-They tend to use social engineering and scare-tactics to push visitors into performing certain actions, e.g. calling fraudulent support numbers, downloading/installing/purchasing untrustworthy or malicious software, paying for fake services rendered, etc. "E.tre456_worm_Windows", "Norton Subscription Has Expired Today", "What is Microsoft Alert Your Data Is At Risk" are a few examples of other scams similar to "Call Microsoft Helpline".
+For example, calling fraudulent support numbers, and downloading, installing, or purchasing untrustworthy/malicious software, paying for fake services rendered, etc. "E.tre456_worm_Windows", "Norton Subscription Has Expired Today", and "What is Microsoft Alert Your Data Is At Risk" are some examples of other scams similar to "Call Microsoft Helpline".

 How did potentially unwanted applications install on my computer?

 PUAs often proliferate via the download/install set-ups of other programs.
 This deceptive marketing method of pre-packing regular software with unwanted or malicious content is called "bundling".
 Rushing download/installation processes (e.g. ignoring terms, skipping steps, etc.) increases the risk of unintentionally allowing bundled programs onto systems.

 Some of these apps also have "official" download web pages.
 Intrusive advertisements can also spread this content.
 When clicked, they can execute scripts designed to download/install PUAs without users' consent.

 How to avoid installation of potentially unwanted applications